 Free Broadcast Incorporated (FBi Radio) will hold its Annual General Meeting (AGM) at 6:30pm on Wednesday 7 December 2022.

 The AGM is the instrument through which members most actively influence the way FBi is managed.

-At the AGM, members can hear our Management Committee and staff talk through the activities of FBi Radio for the past year, and recognise and celebrate the achievements of our volunteer base and community.
+At the AGM, members can hear our Management Committee and staff talk through the activities of FBi Radio for the past year.
+It is also an opportunity to recognise and celebrate the achievements of our volunteer base and community.

 Importantly, the AGM sets broad station policy and elects the Management Committee who will represent the members in the ongoing management of the station.

-- The nature of the business proposed to be transacted at the AGM is as follows:
+The nature of the proposed business at the AGM is as follows: